jh000107/PY106/Pre-session/Pre-session 3 Electric Field.md

 Secondly, using field vectors.

 The basic idea is similar to that of using field lines.
 The difference is that the relative strength of the field is indicated by the darkness of the arrow.

+## A Test Charge

+Based on the relationship Fe = qE, the force on a positive test charge is in the direction of the electric field at the point where the test charge is, and the size of the force is proportional to the magnitude of the field at that point